Step 1: Change Your Passwords

 Attackers may attempt to add email rules to your account in an attempt to hide their activity from you.
-They will set up rules to forward and/or delete email from key individuals or University offices such as ‘ITS’, ‘Bursar” or ‘Payroll’.
+To do this, they often set up rules to forward and/or delete email entirely or strategically from key individuals or University offices such as ‘ITS’, ‘Bursar” or ‘Payroll’.

-Please take note of what those rules are and provide them to the Information Security Department.
+Please take note of what those rules are and provide them to the Information Security Department (see Step 4).

 The ITS Information Security Department depends on the Syracuse University community to help detect and protect against phishing attacks.
 Taking a brief moment to send us an email may help protect many others from the attack.
 Simply forwarding the message to ITSecurity@listserv.syr.edu is helpful, but providing additional information as shown below will help us better protect other individuals and your access.

-- The content of your inbox rules.
-If you found malicious rules in your email box, letting us know what those were will help us detect other accounts that have been compromised.
+The content of your inbox rules.
+If you found malicious rules (rules you did not setup) in your email box, letting us know what those were will help us detect other accounts that have been compromised.

-- Freeze your credit report to prevent attackers from obtaining credit histories and opening new lines of credit:https://www.consumer.ftc.gov/articles/0497-credit-freeze-faqs
+- Credit reports.
+Freeze your credit report to prevent attackers from obtaining credit histories and opening new lines of credit:https://www.consumer.ftc.gov/articles/0497-credit-freeze-faqs

-- Review the recommendations from the Social security Administration about identity theft and your SSN atwww.ssa.gov/pubs/10064.html
+- Protect your SSN.
+Review the recommendations from the Social security Administration about identity theft and your SSN atwww.ssa.gov/pubs/10064.html

 - Enable two-factor authentication for your online accounts.
 This will protect you against unauthorized use of your credentials, even if they are stolen.
 For your University Office 365 , visit NetId.syr.edu and click Two-factor Opt-in.